ruslo/hunter/docs/faq/android-studio.rst

 Android NDK r19+
 ~~~~~~~~~~~~~~~~

-Android NDK r19 is not supported by builtin CMake modules
+Android NDK r19 is not supported by built-in CMake modules
 (which is a requirement).
 The workaround is to download and use Android
 NDK r18 or lower: